-Description: hairy, oblong, squarish adult leaves with medium-green foliage.
-Light-purple flowers on short stalks.
-Long, narrow pods containing seeds with a dark-brown, speckled coat; pillow-shaped seed is dark beige-greenish when split.
-Seed size: 6.9 g/100 seeds.
+Description - hairy, oblong to squarish adult leaves with medium green foliage.
+Light purple flowers on short stalks.
+Long, narrow pods containing pillow-shaped, dark brown speckled seed which is dark beige to greenish when split.
+Seed size is 6.9 g/100 seeds.

-Developed in 2006 by ANVBP, Rasina $^{\circ}$ is an earlier-flowering, soft-seeded variety that replaces Languedoc, Blanchefleur and Cummins in low to medium-rainfall areas for grain production.
-It is a soft-seeded variety and has a low level of the antinutritional factor GBC (0.6-0.8%).
+Developed in 2006 by ANVBP, Rasina $^{\rm th}$ is an earlier-flowering, soft-seeded variety that replaces Languedoc, Blanchefleur and Cummins in low to medium-rainfall areas for grain production.
+It has a low level of the anti-nutritional factor GBC (0.6-08%).

 A significant advantage over Languedoc, Blanchefleur and Cummins is its resistance to rust.
-Rasina^(b) is not expected to replace Morava^(b) in higher-rainfall districts or for hay production.
+Rasina^{φ} is not expected to replace Morava^{φ} in higher-rainfall districts or for hay production.

-Rasina^(b) is a PBR variety and seed can be sourced from Heritage Seeds.
+Rasina^{φ} is a PBR variety and seed can be sourced from Heritage Seeds.

-Timok^(b)
+Timok()

-Description: dark-green leaves, which are convex to straight in early stage.
-Light-violet flowers.
-Pods medium to long and width medium to wide.
+Description - dark green leaf which is convex to straight in early stage; flowers are light-violet; pods medium to long, pod width medium to wide.
 Seed coat brown with black speckling, with grey-brown cotyledons.
-Seed size: 6.9 g/100 seeds.
+Seed size is 6.9 g/100 seeds.

-Released in 2013 by ANVBP, $Timok^{(b)}$ was bred to complement Morava^(b) in mid to high-rainfall areas for grain and especially for silage and hay production.
-It is a soft-seeded variety and has a low level of the anti-nutritional factor GBC (0.57%).
+Released in 2013 by ANVBP, Timok^(b) was bred to complement Morava^(b) in medium to high-rainfall areas for grain and especially for silage and hay production.
+It is a softseeded variety and has a low level of anti-nutritional factor GBC (0.57%).

-Timok^{$^{()}$} has better early growth than Morava^{$^{()}$} and will improve the reliability of vetch and economic production in cropping systems especially in mid-rainfall areas (350-450 mm per year).
-Morava^{$^{()}$} is still the preferable variety for hay and silage in areas with >450 mm rainfall per year.
+Timok $^{(b)}$ has better early growth than Morava $^{(b)}$ and will improve the reliability of vetch and economic production in cropping systems especially in medium-rainfall areas (350-450 mm per year).
+Morava $^{\phi}$ is still the preferable variety for hay and silage in rainfall areas with more than 450 mm per year.

-It is a high-yielding and highly rust-resistant Common vetch variety, which is moderately susceptible to Ascochyta blight and susceptible to Botrytis grey mould.
+It is a high-yielding and highly rust-resistant Common vetch variety which is moderately susceptible to Ascochyta blight and susceptible to Botrytis grey mould.

-Timok^(b) is a PBR variety and seed can be sourced from Pasture Genetics.
+Timok^(h) is a PBR variety and seed can be sourced from Pasture Genetics.

-Volga(1)
+Volga()

-Description: leaves are concave and medium green to dark green.
-Flowers are medium-violet and pods medium to long.
-Seed coat is brown with blue-black speckling, cotyledons grey brown.
-Seed size: 7.8 g/100 seeds.
+Description - leaf is concave medium green to dark green; flowers are mediumviolet; pods medium to long.
+Seed coat is brown with blue-black speckling, cotyledons are grey-brown.
+Seed size is 7.8 g/100 seeds.

-Released in 2013 by ANVBP, Volga^(t) is a high-yielding grain and herbage variety for low and mid-rainfall areas.
-Its early flowering makes it particularly suited to shorter-season areas where the growing season finishes sharply.
+Released in 2013 by ANVBP, Volga $^{\circ}$ is a high-yielding grain and herbage variety for low to medium-rainfall areas.
+Its early flowering makes it particularly suited to shorterseason areas where the growing season finishes sharply.